-Restaurant insurance can also include employers' liability insurance, which is a legal requirement if you employ staff and protects your restaurant if an employee is injured or falls ill as a result of working at the restaurant.
+Restaurant insurance can also include employers' liability insurance, which is a legal requirement if you employ staff.
+It could protect your restaurant if an employee is injured or falls ill, as a result of working at the restaurant.

 Frequently asked questions

-What type of insurance do I need?
+What type of insurance do I need for a restaurant?

 Restaurants can have a number of insurance needs to ensure the business is protected in the event of unexpected claims for losses or damages.